DC23/workflows/_episodes/02-snakefiles.md

 > difference in a filename will result in a MissingRuleException.
 {: .callout}

+## Cleaning Up

 We may want to remove all our data files so we can explicitly recreate them all.
 We can introduce a new target, and associated rule, to do this.
-We will call it `clean`, as this is a common name for rules that delete auto-generated files, like our `.dat` files.
+We will call it `clean`, as this is a common name for rules that delete generated files, like our `.dat` files.
 Add the following rule to the start of your Snakefile.

 ~~~